StemcellTeam/alfresco-test-scripts/README.md

 Note
 ----

-Alfresco basic functionality automation test-scripts fully tested on
+Alfresco basic functionality automation test-scripts fully tested on:

 1. Alfresco 4.2+ server (Tested up to 5.0)
 2. Firefox and Chrome browsers
 3. Mac OSX 10.10 (other versions not tested)